KedarnathBhakta/TCS-Stock-Data-Analysis-and-Prediction/README.md

 📈 TCS Stock Data Analysis & Prediction

 Welcome to the TCS Stock Data Analysis & Prediction project!
-This solution leverages advanced machine learning and deep learning (LSTM) to forecast TCS stock prices, with a focus on business usability, explainability, and automation.
+This solution leverages advanced machine learning and deep learning (Keras LSTM) to forecast TCS stock prices, with a focus on business usability, explainability, and automation.

 🚀 Project Highlights